 Offering a bit of information up front helps with nurturing a positive relationship between you and your subscriber, and it shows them the value of your product.

-When creating a lead magnet for your sign up form, remember to follow all of the advice for creating an effective sign up form.
-Even though you are offering a larger piece of information in exchange for an email address, you still want your sign up form to be simple and short.
+When creating a lead magnet for your signup form, remember to follow all of the advice for creating an effective signup form.
+Even though you’re offering a larger piece of information in exchange for an email address, you still want your signup form to be simple and short.

-In order to keep it short, ask subscribers to enter their email address, and the call to action button allows them to download the free content.
+In order to keep it short, ask subscribers to enter their email address with a call-to-action button that allows them to download the free content.